visualization

 Should I Buy ITM or OTM Options?

 The answer to this question depends on an investor’s goals and risk tolerance.
-Options that are further out of the money can be more rewarding, but come with greater risk, uncertainty, and volatility.
-Whether an option is in or out of the money (and how far they’re out of the money), and the amount of time before the expiry of the option impacts the premium for that option, with riskier options typically costing more.
+Options that are further out of the money may offer higher potential rewards but can come with greater risk, uncertainty, and volatility.
+Whether an option is in or out of the money (and the extent that it’s out of the money), can impact the premium for that option, as can the amount of time before expiry and its level of implied volatility.

-Whether to buy ITM or OTM options also depends on how confident an investor feels about the future of the underlying security.
-If a trader feels fairly certain that a particular stock will trade at a much higher price three months from now, then they might not hesitate to buy a call option with a very high strike price, making it out of the money.
+Whether to buy ITM or OTM options also depends on how confident an investor feels about the future of the underlying asset.
+If a trader believes that a particular stock may trade at a much higher price three months from now, then they might not hesitate to buy a call option with a very high strike price, which would be both deeply out of the money and likely lower cost.

-Conversely, if an investor thinks a stock will fall in price, they can buy a put option with a very low strike price, which would also make the option out of the money.
+Conversely, if an investor thinks a stock may decline in value, they might buy a put option with a very low strike price, which would also make the option out of the money and lower cost.

-Beginners and those with lower risk tolerance may prefer buying options that are only somewhat out of the money or those that are in the money.
-These options usually have lower premiums, meaning they cost less to buy.
-There are also generally greater odds that the contract will wind up in the money before expiration, as it will take a less dramatic move to make that happen.
+Beginning options traders and those with lower risk tolerance may prefer buying options that are only somewhat out of the money or those that are in the money.
+These options often have lower premiums than in-the-money contracts, and cost more than deeply out-of-the-money options, striking a balance between affordability and probability.
+There are also generally greater odds that the contract might end up in the money before expiration, as it requires a less dramatic move to make that happen.

 Investors can also choose to combine multiple options legs into a spread strategy that attempts to take advantage of both possibilities.